 If you are looking for a solid foundation on your horse, we can provide that as well.
 We will teach your horse ground manners and easy cues for walk-trot-canter that will allow you to enjoy your horse again!

-Your horse can join us for partial training consisting or 3 or 4 rides per week at $250 per month, or full training consisting or 6 rides per week with a lesson at $400 per month.
+Your horse can join us for partial training consisting of 4 rides per week at $250 per month, or full training consisting or 6 rides per week with a lesson at $400 per month.
 (Board not included.)

 If your goal is showing in an open show or breed show, dressage or jumping, we can help you and your horse reach that level.
 Located 15 minutes south of Columbus, we are within easy travel distance to AQHA, APHA and dressage several schooling shows in Ohio.
 Join our show group for show prep, coaching and